Jimmy Wilson (robber): The case

 The death sentence against Wilson was based on the witness saying the robbery was violent, the robbery taking place in the victim's home, and Wilson having two prior convictions for grand larceny.
 Wilson admitted to having consumed a substantial amount of alcohol on the day of the incident and that he had been planning the robbery all day.

 Robbery in Alabama carried a possible death sentence at the time, albeit no one had ever been sentenced to death for stealing less than $5.
-The last person to actually be executed for a robbery that did not result in the victim's death in Alabama was Adolph Smith, who was executed in 1938 for robbing a grocery store of $80 and slashing the throat of owner Ivy Sammons, who miraculously survived his injuries, as he begged for his life.
+The last person to be executed for a robbery that did not result in the victim's death in Alabama was Adolph Smith, who was executed in 1938 for robbing a grocery store of $80 and slashing the throat of owner Ivy Sammons, who miraculously survived his injuries, as he begged for his life.

 In September 1958, Wilson's two brothers hired Fred Gray as his legal representative.

 The case was appealed to the Alabama Supreme Court, which upheld the death sentence.
 In its opinion, the Court stressed that the conviction was due to the violent nature of the robbery, and that "the amount of the money ... taken is immaterial."
 Wilson was scheduled for execution on October 24, 1958.